-During the evaluation process public comments will be solicited.
-The application and comments will reviewed by an interagency committee and a recommendation will be forwarded to the Commissioner of Transportation and Public Facilities for action.
+During the evaluation process public comment will be solicited.
+The application and public comments will reviewed by an interagency committee and a recommendation will be forwarded to the Commissioner of Transportation and Public Facilities for action.

 Applicant Information

 Sponsoring Agency, Organization or Individual

 Contact Person

 Mailing Address

-Mailing Address

 Physical Address

 City Zip Code

 Telephone Fax

+Telephone Fax

 Email

-Linan

 Byway Information

-Proposed name of byway to be designated
+Name of Byway to be de-designated

 Route section(s)

-Theats contents

-Length (in miles) of proposed designation
+Length (in miles) of proposed de-designation

-Basis for Designation Using the intrinsic qualities identified on the following page, please explain how the proposed byway is significant, and why it should be added to the Alaska Scenic Byways System.
+Basis for De-Designation Using the intrinsic qualities identified on the following page, please explain why the qualities no longer exist or are not significant enough along the corridor to merit further designation as a byway.
 Additional pages may be attached if necessary.
-Please do not exceed five pages.
-Jurisdiction Please list all local, state and/or federal government agencies that have jurisdiction over the byway corridor proposed for designation.
-Describe how each agency has been informed of the designation proposal and who was contacted.
+Jurisdiction Please list all local, state and/or federal government agencies that have jurisdiction over the byway corridor proposed for de-designation.
+Describe how each agency has been informed of the de-designation proposal and who was contacted.
 Community Participation Please describe any methods used to solicit participation by community residents in developing the byway nomination.